-Citrulline, sometimes referred to as l-citrulline, is a non-essential amino acid, meaning that it can be synthesised (produced) within the body.
-Once formed, citrulline is involved in various metabolic pathways — most notably, the urea cycle — and is a precursor for the amino acid Arginine.
+Citrulline, sometimes referred to as L-citrulline, is a non-essential amino acid.
+This means it can be produced in the body.
+Once formed, citrulline is involved in various metabolic pathways — most notably, the urea cycle — and is a precursor for the amino acid arginine.

-Arginine has a role in the production of Nitric Oxide which works as a vasodilator to improve blood flow and oxygen delivery around the body.1
+Arginine has a role in the production of nitric oxide, which widens blood vessels to improve blood flow and oxygen delivery around the body.1

-During aerobic exercise, skeletal muscle requires oxygen for energy production, therefore producing more NO leads to a greater supply of oxygen to working muscles, and higher aerobic capacity, meaning you can push yourself to higher exercise intensities.2
+During aerobic exercise, skeletal muscle requires oxygen for energy production, therefore producing more nitric oxide gets more to working muscles, and leads to higher aerobic capacity, meaning you can push yourself to higher intensities.2

-Now, you may be thinking “why don’t we just supplement with arginine or NO?”.
-Well, citrulline has a longer half-life than arginine and NO, meaning that it circulates for longer once in our system, and is actually more effective at increasing levels of arginine than arginine supplements themselves.3
+Now, you may be thinking: “why not just supplement with arginine or nitric oxide?”.
+The answer is citrulline has a longer half-life, meaning it circulates for longer once in our system, and is more effective at increasing levels of arginine than arginine supplements themselves.3

-Think of citrulline supplementation as a stepping stone to boosting your body’s NO production.
+Think of citrulline supplementation as a stepping stone to boosting your body’s nitric oxide production.

-Malate is an essential intermediate of the Tricarboxylic Acid (TCA) cycle, which generates two-thirds of the body’s energy by utilising fats and carbohydrates consumed through the diet.
-In the TCA cycle, malate is dehydrogenised (stripped of its hydrogen atoms), which, in the process, generates NADH2.
+Malate is an essential intermediate of the tricarboxylic acid cycle (TCA), which generates two-thirds of the body’s energy by utilising fats and carbohydrates consumed through the diet.
+In the TCA cycle, malate is stripped of its hydrogen atoms, which in the process generates NADH2.
 This co-enzyme can then go on to produce adenosine triphosphate (ATP), which is the energy needed for muscle contraction.5

-Fundamentally, making sure your body has a sufficient amount of malate will keep the TCA cycle working smoothly and ensure your muscles have enough useable energy to keep you moving.
+Fundamentally, making sure your body has enough malate will keep the TCA cycle working smoothly and ensure your muscles have enough usable energy to keep you moving.

 Citrulline Malate Benefits

-It’s all well and good understanding the nitty-gritty about what goes on in our cells, but the question is, does citrulline malate really work and will it work for me?
-Luckily, research has the answers.
+It’s all well and good understanding the nitty gritty about what goes on in our cells, but the question is: does citrulline malate really work and will it work for me?
+Luckily, research has some answers for us.

 Citrulline malate can delay muscle fatigue

-Being able to perform more reps equates to more Time Under Tension, which translates to superior muscle building.
+Being able to perform more reps equates to more time under tension (TUT), which leads to superior muscle building.

-Similar effects have been observed in women, with citrulline malate supplementation increasing the number of reps completed of various upper- and lower- body resistance exercises, compared to the placebo.
-Not only this, but the women in this study reported lower ratings of perceived exertion after consuming citrulline malate.7
+Similar effects have been observed in women, with citrulline malate supplementation leading to number of reps completed of various upper and lower-body resistance exercises, compared to the placebo.
+On top of this, the women in the study reported lower ratings of perceived exertion after consuming citrulline malate.7

-Imagine exercising for longer AND it feeling easier!
+Imagine exercising for longer and feeling less tired.

-If dumbbells aren’t your style, citrulline malate can also improve calisthenic exercise performance, such as chin-ups and pull-ups, as well as boosting explosive power during a cycling Wingate performance test.8,9
+If dumbbells aren’t your thing, citrulline malate can also improve calisthenic exercise performance, such as chin-ups and pull-ups, as well as boost explosive power during a cycling Wingate performance test.8,9

 Improves oxygen delivery to muscles

-A few years ago, a research group put this to the test using a high-intensity cycling protocol, after participants had consumed either citrulline malate or placebo for the previous 7 days.
-In this case, citrulline malate increased the distance covered in a given time, improved capacity for oxidative metabolism, and lowered arterial blood pressure.11
+A research group tested this using a high-intensity cycling protocol after participants had consumed either citrulline malate or placebo for the previous seven days.
+In the case of this study, citrulline malate increased the distance covered in a given time, improved capacity for oxidative metabolism, and lowered arterial blood pressure.11

 Citrulline Malate Dosage & Side Effects